Carmen Sandiego: To Steal or Not to Steal: Plot

 Cleo sends Carmen to Monte Carlo, Monaco to make off with some expensive Beluga caviar from a charity gala.
 At the event, where Mime Bomb is performing, Carmen locates A.C.M.E.
 Agent Julia Argent, who had been tipped off about the stolen terracotta warrior and V.I.L.E.'s plan to steal the eggs.
-Carmen can either trust Julia with the truth that she is stealing for V.I.L.E. or trick Julia by leading her up to the roof and then locking her on the roof of the building while she steals the caviar.
+Carmen can either trust Julia with the truth that she is stealing for V.I.L.E. or lock her on the roof of the building while she steals the caviar.
 She then sees that the waiters are about to plate the caviar and is given the option to sneak the caviar out and escape with it later or to grab all the caviar tins and immediately escape with them.
 If Carmen decides to stash the eggs, she is interrupted by Mime Bomb choking on the hors d'oeuvres.
-She saves him with the Heimlich maneuver, but when she enters the kitchen, the eggs have already been removed from their tins, leaving them with one day until they expire.
-She still escapes with them, but Cleo declares Carmen to have failed since the caviar was exposed and will only last for one day and Zack and Ivy are brainwashed.
+She saves him with the Heimlich maneuver, but when she enters the kitchen, the eggs have already been removed from their tins.
+She still escapes with them, but Cleo declares Carmen to have failed since the caviar was exposed and will only last for one day, and Zack and Ivy are brainwashed.
 If Carmen decides instead to grab the cart of tins and dash out with them, she successfully flies out of the gala with the caviar fresh.

 Dr. Bellum instructs Carmen to travel to Hell Creek, Montana to steal a Tyrannosaurus rex bone with tissue still intact.
 Once Carmen arrives and locates the bone, she can choose to either recruit El Topo or Le Chevre to help her escape.
 Once inside the museum where the bone is kept, she discovers that A.C.M.E. agents have surrounded the building and will be entering the museum in a moment.
-If Carmen attempts to hide from the A.C.M.E Agents and wait for the coast to be clear, she will try to hide inside a model dinosaur, but it will collapse from Carmen's weight and Carmen is caught and forced to flee without the bone, resulting in the bone likely being moved from the museum by the A.C.M.E. agents and Zack and Ivy being brainwashed.
+If Carmen attempts to hide from the A.C.M.E Agents and wait for the coast to be clear, she will try to hide inside a model dinosaur, but it will collapse from Carmen's weight and Carmen is forced to flee without the bone, resulting in the bone likely being moved from the museum by the A.C.M.E. agents and Zack and Ivy being brainwashed.
 If Carmen makes a run for the lab to steal the bone, she escapes through the air duct and secures the bone for Dr. Bellum with El Topo or Le Chevre helping her make a hasty escape from the museum.